scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 ## Query

 - Read-only access to state
-- Metered by gas, but does not incure fees
+- Metered by gas, but does not incurs fees
 - Can be used to implement getters and decide what each user can see
 - No msg.sender
 - Access control: use passwords instead of checking for msg.sender